marcransome/MRSubtleButton/README.md

 Set the button's delegate to your controller object: `[button setDelegate:self]`.

-Determine the type of event that occured by inspecting the `event` objects `type` in your delegate method and respond accordingly:
+Determine the type of event that occured by inspecting the `event` object's `type` in your delegate method and respond accordingly:

 ```objc
 - (void)MRSubtleButtonEvent:(NSEvent *)event with:(id)sender